awsdocs/amazon-rds-user-guide/doc_source/CHAP_Limits.md

 The maximum number of simultaneous database connections varies by the DB engine type and the memory allocation for the DB instance class\.
 The maximum number of connections is generally set in the parameter group associated with the DB instance\.
 The exception is Microsoft SQL Server, where it is set in the server properties for the DB instance in SQL Server Management Studio \(SSMS\)\.

 `DBInstanceClassMemory` is in bytes\.
 For details about how this value is calculated, see [Specifying DB parameters](USER_ParamValuesRef.md)\.
 Because of memory reserved for the operating system and RDS management processes, this memory size is smaller than the value in gibibytes \(GiB\) shown in [Hardware specifications for DB instance classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.

+If your applications frequently open and close connections, or keep a large number of long\-lived connections open, we recommend that you use Amazon RDS Proxy\.
+RDS Proxy is a fully managed, highly available database proxy that uses connection pooling to share database connections securely and efficiently\.
+To learn more about RDS Proxy, see [Using Amazon RDS Proxy](rds-proxy.md)\.

 **Note**
 For Oracle, you set the maximum number of user processes and user and system sessions\.